Published: Thursday 20 October 2022

 This award is open to all OTA members regardless of the state in which you reside and is awarded annually.

-For further information, download the award guidelines below.
+For more information, download the guidelines below, or contact awards@otaus.com.au.

 Selection Criteria